 Holiday Valley Lake in the Antelope Valley (see Site A3).
 Return To Top

-No Bulbuls, Bishops or Mannikins are official California Checklist birds.
+No Bulbuls or Bishops are official California Checklist birds.
 Nutmeg Mannikin was listed in 2013.

 RED-WHISKERED BULBUL SITES